iotaledger/iota-wiki/docs/learn/resource-materials/glossary.md

 <br/>

 - [**IOTA**](https://iota.org/) - IOTA is an open-source, permissionless distributed ledger system.
-Its protocol operates on a special directed acyclic graph called the Tangle.
+Its protocol operates on a special directed acyclic graph called the Tangle, currently on the Chrysalis (IOTA 1.5) implementation.

 <br/>